PrayForSnow/Data-Analysis-Projects/README.md

 - Matplotlib

 ## [BTC Price Prediction](https://github.com/PrayForSnow/Data-Analysis-Projects/tree/BTC-price-prediction)
-Exploratory Analysis of the BTC-prices and comparison vs. MSCI World Prediction of the stock price based on previous values
+Exploratory Analysis of the BTC-prices and comparison vs. MSCI World.
+Prediction of the stock price based on previous values Data downloaded at Yahoo Finance.
-Tools:
+Tools used in course of the project:
 - Jupyter Notebook
 - Python
 - Pandas